New Book by Dr. Patrick J. Knapp

 A Short Evaluation of Watchman Nee by Patrick J. Knapp

-A helpful understanding regarding divorce and remarriage, (to the above article) by Dr. Craig Blomberg
+A helpful understanding regarding divorce and remarriage, by Dr. Craig Blomberg

 Still Side by Side by Janet George (A concise explanation of biblical gender equality)

 Additional educational websites

 International Cultic Studies Association: www.ICSAhome.org